msearle5/xygos/docs/birth.rst

 Creating a Character
 ====================

-Angband is a roleplaying game, in which you, the player, control a character in the world of Angband.
+Xygos is a roleplaying game, in which you, the player, control a character in the world of Xygos.
 Perhaps the most important thing you control is the birth of your character, in which you choose or allow to be chosen various attributes that will affect the future life of your character.

-At the character creation screen you will be prompted to select the race and class of your character.
+At the character creation screen you will be prompted to select the race, extension, personality and class of your character.
 You also have the option to change the 'birth options' at this time.
 These need to be set at the character creation menu and cannot be altered later in the game.
 They are discussed with the rest of the options in the "options" help file.
+You will also be asked to select talents.
+Most can be gained at any time in the game (press ``S``), but there are a few which can only take effect at birth.

 Character Characteristics
 =========================

-Each character has two primary attributes: race and class.
-These are chosen at the beginning and which will stay fixed for the entire life of that character.
-The race and class have many effects which are discussed in detail below.
+Each character has four primary attributes: race, extension, personality and class.
+These are chosen at the beginning and - with some exceptions described below - will stay fixed for the entire life of that character.
+The race, extension and class have many effects which are discussed in detail below.

 Each character has a few secondary attributes: height, weight, and background history.
 These are randomly determined according to the race of